-Night trains are needed on long distances in Europe where High Speed Trains (HST) do not exist or where a HST-journey is more than four hours.
+Night trains are needed on long distances in Europe where High Speed Trains (HST) does not exist or where a HST-journey is more than four hours.

-Night trains are needed at distances from 600 km and upwards where air traffic does a large part of the transportation today.
+Night trains are needed at distances from 600 km to 1800 km where air traffic does a large part of the transportation today.

 Night trains are not just A to B journeys, but a part of a 24-hour international rail network offering good local connections evenings and mornings.

-The train has the advantage of offering travel at night in comfort like a moving hotel, offering a choice of levels of comfort, from seats and berths to hotel level with individual privacy.
+The train has the advantage of offering overnight travel with a choice of different levels of comfort, from seats and berths to hotel level with individual privacy.

 Competition between rail and planes has tipped to the advantage of planes.
 Trains could be profitable if competition took place on equal terms (level playing field), with same or similar taxes and VAT.
-It will be even better if taxes take into account the actual climate costs.
-Steps in this direction must take place before 2030 and will make the following initiatives much easier to undertake.
+Or better: If all external costs by flying could be internalized.
+Steps in this direction must take place before 2030 and will make the following initiatives only temporary.

 To make this happen there is a need of:

-- Establish a pool of cars to night train services, to make it possible to enter contracts of night trains.
+- A pool of cars to night train services established by EU to make it possible to enter contracts of international night trains.

 It must be at least as easy to look up connections and buy through tickets as it is with airline tickets today.
-The quality must be supervised by the mentioned independent European body.
+The quality must be supervised by the EU.

 The time frame

-Within the next two years (at the beginning of 2021) an independent European body must be in place and the first PSO contracts be offered from then.
+Within the next two years (at the beginning of 2021) a relevant European cooperation and funding must be in place and the first contracts be offered.